 “Hippo” is the Greek word for horse, so hippotherapy is “therapy with the help of the horse”.
 The horse’s movement is utilized by physical, occupational and speech therapists as a means to help clients work toward their therapy goals in a fun, active and motivating environment.
 Windridge and Kidz First Therapy collaborate efforts to provide hippotherapy to children with a wide variety of diagnoses.

 Unlike in the therapeutic riding program, equestrian skills are not a focus in hippotherapy.
 It is simply therapy that uses the unique movement of the horse as a treatment strategy.
-The repetitive three-dimensional movement influences multiple systems throughout the body (neurological, muscular, cardiovascular, sensory, respiratory, emotional, visual, etc.) at the same time, making hippotherapy a powerful and effective tool.
+The repetitive three-dimensional movement influences multiple systems throughout the body (neurological, muscular, cardiovascular, sensory, respiratory, emotional, visual, etc.) at the same time, making hippotherapy a powerful and effective strategy.

 It has been proven that a horse takes approximately 3,000 steps at the walk in 30 minutes.
 This means a child can receive 3,000 repetitions of natural therapeutic movement that cannot be duplicated in any other traditional therapy setting.
 Additionally, positions and activities directed by the therapists help optimize the effects of the movement specifically for each child’s needs.

 Our nation’s freedom is preserved at a high cost by the men and women of our armed services and their families.
 From the beginning, Windridge has offered its programs to service personnel who have acquired a disability while in active duty or later in life.
-Veterans who fought in World War II, Korea, Vietnam and Desert Storm have benefited from Windridge’s equine-assisted activities and therapy programs.

 In 2006 Windridge completed development of an educational equine training film available in DVD and web cast format.
 This film is titled Standard of Behavior for Horse and Horseman – Ground Schooling.
 This is the first of a three film series designed to enhance the education of therapeutic riding instructors and equine handlers throughout the equine industry.
 The film is also designed to be utilized in therapeutic instructor training programs and university’s Hippotherapy and equine science programs across the United States.
 A course syllabus, workbook and tests complete the educational materials offered.